 Being on the road, meeting so many new people and sharing the outdoors at a time that seems to make people so open and welcome is such a fantastic experience.

 My name is Tristan and I moved away from Vancouver to find a life in places such as Barcelona, Romania and Toronto, only to come home years later and realize an infinite world waiting to be discovered.
-Photography and British Columbia drive my life and I have been working professionally as a photographer for seven years.
+Photography and British Columbia drive my life and I have been working professionally as a photographer for eight years.

 Frequently Asked Questions